Toe Blake: Personal life

 Born in what is now the ghost town of Victoria Mines, Blake was raised playing outdoor hockey in the town of Coniston near the city of Sudbury in Northern Ontario.

 His nickname came from a childhood experience: his younger sister had difficulty pronouncing his name, rendering it as something like "Hec-toe".
 Thus, the nickname "Toe" arose, and ultimately replaced the nickname he had been given as a scorer, the Old Lamplighter, because he often activated the light behind the goal.

 After retiring from the Canadiens, Blake and his family resided permanently in Montreal.
 In 1952, he opened Toe Blake's Tavern, at the corner of Guy Street and Saint Catherine Street in Montreal, just a few blocks from the Montreal Forum.
 The tavern closed in 1983.

 Blake suffered from Alzheimer's disease in his final years.
 When respected writer Red Fisher visited him in the nursing home in 1989, Blake could not recognize his old friend.
 Blake died on May 17, 1995, at the age of 82.

 He was the uncle of Mike Blake.

 Legacy

 Blake was elected to the Hockey Hall of Fame in 1966 in the player category, and was made a Member of the Order of Canada in 1982.
-A park located next to his Montreal West home is named in his honor.
+A park located next to his Montreal West home is named in his honour.

 In 2011, the community centre in Blake's hometown of Coniston, Ontario, was renamed the "Toe Blake Memorial Arena" in his honour.